 More results

-The MS is a copy of original document: transcription by Jean-Louis Wagnière, Voltaire’s secretary.
-The writer expresses deep gratitude and surprise at the generosity of the monarch, as conveyed by Mr Dalembert, particularly regarding the honour of a statue, which the writer believes is more suited to a king than to a common citizen.
+The MS is a copy of the original document: a transcription by Jean-Louis Wagnière, Voltaire’s secretary.
+The writer expresses deep gratitude and surprise at the generosity of the monarch, as conveyed by Mr d’Alembert, particularly regarding the honour of a statue—an accolade he believes more fitting for a king than for a private citizen.
 He acknowledges the monarch’s exceptional efforts to spread enlightenment, demonstrate modesty, and bring happiness to his subjects.
-As he approaches the end of his life, he finds unexpected joy and honour in the recognition from such a distinguished ruler.
+As he approaches the end of his life, he finds unexpected joy and honour in receiving recognition from such a distinguished ruler.

 Voltaire asks Jean Thévenin if they are at least on the same footing as the chamberlains of other kings, admitting that whilst they are comrades he poorly educated about the rights of their offices.
 He asks if it is required to support the sovereign through their personal decency and modesty, and implores Thévenin to honour him with an answer.